anbarief/Graphvy/README.md

 - Highlight nodes of a connected subgraph

-- Apply circular layout for the whole graph
+- Apply circular layout to the whole graph

+- By default, the "Import Data" button will import a synthetic data of twitter users (real usernames but synthetic connectivity) and add it to the graph object of the app.

 -----